Japan and weapons of mass destruction: Wartime program

+Postwar status

+The first nuclear reprocessing plant in Japan, yielding separated plutonium, was at Tōkai Nuclear Power Plant, operating from 1977 to 2006.

 The postwar Constitution forbids the establishment of offensive military forces, but not nuclear weapons explicitly.
 In 1967 it adopted the Three Non-Nuclear Principles, ruling out the production, possession, or introduction of nuclear weapons.
 Japan signed the Treaty on the Non-Proliferation of Nuclear Weapons in February 1970.

-While there are currently no known plans in Japan to produce nuclear weapons, it has been argued that Japan has the technology, raw materials, and the capital to produce nuclear weapons within one year if necessary, and some analysts consider it a de facto nuclear state for this reason.
+Scholars have argued that Japan has the technology, raw materials, and capital to produce nuclear weapons within one year if necessary, and some analysts consider it a de facto nuclear state for this reason.
 For this reason Japan is often said to be a "screwdriver's turn" away from possessing nuclear weapons.
+In 2023, former US Secretary of State Henry Kissinger claimed Japan was "heading towards becoming a nuclear power in five years", and that Japan did not intend to be a permanent member of the global multilateral system.
+A 2025 South China Morning Post article quoted one Chinese nuclear expert who claimed there was speculation that Japan has already manufactured two nuclear bombs.

 During the 2016 U.S. presidential election it was proposed by GOP candidates to allow both Japan and the Republic of Korea to develop nuclear weapons to counter a North Korean missile threat.